Type promotion semantics¶

 bfloat16promotes to a

-These differences are motivated by the fact that accelerator devices, such as GPUs and TPUs, either pay a significant performance penalty to use 64-bit floating point types (GPUs) or do not support 64-bit floating point types at all (TPUs).
+The differences between NumPy and JAX are motivated by the fact that accelerator devices, such as GPUs and TPUs, either pay a significant performance penalty to use 64-bit floating point types (GPUs) or do not support 64-bit floating point types at all (TPUs).
 Classic NumPy’s promotion rules are too willing to overpromote to 64-bit types, which is problematic for a system designed to run on accelerators.

 JAX uses floating point promotion rules that are more suited to modern accelerator devices and are less aggressive about promoting floating point types.
 The promotion rules used by JAX for floating-point types are similar to those used by PyTorch.